 Staying focused on recovery is close to impossible to do alone.
 It’s a good idea to identify people in your life who can help you when you start to feel overwhelmed.
 It doesn’t have to be just friends and family members.
 You might be surprised by whom you can find inspiration.

 Maybe you have a coworker you feel comfortable speaking to about your journey.
-Maybe you have a spiritual leader or teacher you can confide in.
-Maybe you have an acquaintance who you can look to as a role model.
+Or maybe you have a spiritual leader or teacher you can confide in.
+You might have an acquaintance who you can look to as a role model.